Truist Enjoy Cash Card Review

 Why trust us?
 Investor.com has no financial relationship with any of the credit card providers whose products we analyze and review.
 Our opinions are based solely on data and our own extensive independent research — that means unbiased guidance for consumers.
 Rewards cards in our cashback credit card calculator are listed in descending order according to how much money they pay out annually based on the inputs.

-The basics: Choose how you earn rewards when you apply.
-Earn 3% cash back on gas and 2% on utilities and groceries (with a combined $1,000 monthly spend cap) — and 1% on all other eligible purchases.
+The basics: Choose how you earn rewards when you apply for the Truist Enjoy Cash credit card: Earn 3% cash back on gas and EV charging and 2% on utilities and groceries (with a combined $1,000 monthly spend cap) — and 1% on all other eligible purchases.
 Or choose to earn 1.5% on all eligible purchases.
-Heads up!
-You choose the rewards type when you apply, you just can’t change it later.
-0% intro APR on purchases for 12 months after account opening.
+New cardholder offer: 0% intro APR on purchases for 12 months after account opening.

 Truist Enjoy Cash Credit Card pros and cons